fbpx

 How much muriatic acid to add to your pool

-Lowering alkalinity with muriatic acid won’t happen quickly.
-You may need to repeat the muriatic acid process after a few days if your levels aren’t within range.
+Lowering alkalinity with muriatic acid will take time.
+If your levels aren’t within range, you may need to repeat the process after a few days.
 And if your alkalinity levels were literally off the charts, it can take several rounds of adding muriatic acid for your levels to appear within range.

 If you need more help using muriatic acid, be sure to check out our complete guide on how to safely use muriatic acid in your pool.

-What if your pH drops too low?
-If your pool’s pH levels dip too low, you can bring up your pH with aeration without impacting your alkalinity.
+What if your pool’s pH drops too low?
+If your pool’s pH levels dip too low, you can raise your pH with aeration without impacting your alkalinity.
 Here’s a guide on how to raise your pH with an aerator.
 However, if you do aerate your pool, do this slowly and avoid over-aerating the water, as this can disrupt your pool chemistry even further.

 How to Use Sodium Bisulfate to Lower Alkalinity